 PPACA stands for Patient Protection and Affordable Care Act, popularly known as Obamacare.
 It is a law that was signed in March 2010 and went into affect on Jan 1, 2014, at least regarding the provision that almost everyone who legally lives in the U.S. needs to buy the health insurance and keep it for the entire year or pay the tax penalty which depends upon the income.
 On the other hand, insurance companies selling Obamacare compliant insurance plans can not exclude pre-existing conditions and need to cover them.

 Where can I buy Obamacare compliant plan?

 If your state has health insurance exchange, you can buy through that.
 Otherwise, you can buy from the federal exchange on healthcare.gov.
-Depending upon your household income, you may be eligible for federal subsidy on insurance premiums.
+Depending upon your household income, you may be eligible for a federal subsidy on insurance premiums.
 Alternatively, you can also purchase directly from private insurance companies or through insurance brokers, but mostly in those cases, there are no subsidies.

-When can I purchase Obamacare compliant plan?
+When can I purchase an Obamacare compliant plan?

 Why can't I purchase Obamacare compliant plan at any time?

 As insurance companies are expected to cover pre-existing conditions and you are expected to keep the insurance year round, you can't purchase only when you need it.
 Otherwise, everyone would wait until they are sick or injured.